Diriá

 Diriá is a district of the Santa Cruz canton, in the Guanacaste province of Costa Rica.

 History

-Diriá was created on 3 September 1976 by Decreto Ejecutivo 6369-G. Segregated from Bolsón.
+Diriá was established on 3 September 1976 by Decreto Ejecutivo 6369-G. Segregated from Bolsón.

 Geography

 Diriá has an area of 66.26 km² and an elevation of 40 metres.

 Villages

-Administrative center of the district is the village of Santa Bárbara.
+The administrative center of the district is the village of Santa Bárbara.

 Other villages in the district are Calle Vieja, Coyolar, Diría, Guaitil, Polvazal, Sequeira, Talolinguita and Trompillal.

 Demographics

-For the 2011 census, Diriá had a population of 3,905 inhabitants.
+According to the 2011 census, Diriá had a population of 3,905 inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: